Regulation B3: Exceptional Circumstances

 (formerly Regulation 13: Exceptional Circumstances)

 1. If you do not attend an examination or do not complete an in-course assessment because of an exceptional circumstance, the Board of Examiners can take these circumstances, and their effect on your performance into consideration.
-However, the Board of Examiners will only do this if the School Exceptional Circumstances Panel recommends that they should do so.
+However, the Board of Examiners will only do this if the Exceptional Circumstances Panel recommends that they should do so.

-2. You must submit an Exceptional Circumstances Claim to your School Exceptional Circumstances Panel via the KLE online if you want your circumstances, and their effect on your performance, to be taken into consideration.
+2. You must submit an Exceptional Circumstances Claim to the Exceptional Circumstances Panel via the KLE online if you want your circumstances, and their effect on your performance, to be taken into consideration.
 You must do this by the deadline that is set by your School.
 You must also provide independent evidence of your circumstances where it is required.
 The Panel will decide if your Exceptional Circumstances Claim is valid.

 3. If your programme of study has professional accreditation you must report your exceptional circumstances in the way your School and the professional body require you to do so.
 The procedures and requirements are stated in your programme documentation.
 Professional accreditation requirements will supersede the requirements outlined in this regulation.